 Intramural and interscholastic activities are available to Academy students.
 Many of the activities involve students from both Burris Laboratory School and The Indiana Academy.
-A current list may be obtained from the Director of Residential and Student Affairs, the Director of Academic Affairs, or Burris Laboratory School Athletic Director.
+A current list may be obtained from the Burris Laboratory School Athletic Director.

 LANGUAGE

 While freedom of speech is protected, expressions of sexism, racism, hatred, intimidation, or prejudice are inconsistent with the Academy's educational mission.
 Discriminatory gestures, actions or comments based on sex, gender, gender identity, age, race, color, national origin, native language, religious affiliation or belief, physical disability, sexual orientation, or lifestyle are prohibited and will result in disciplinary action.
 Depending upon the specific behavior in question, the Academy's Non-Discrimination/Anti-Harassment Policy may be applicable as well.
 Likewise, egregious display(s) of disrespect toward any Academy/University staff member, peers, and/or others is also prohibited and will result in disciplinary action.
 Other examples of unacceptable language that will result in disciplinary action may include but are not limited to: